rudof-project/rudof/docs/src/general/getting-started.md

 Most of the commands can be customized either providing parameters at run-time or by passing a config file parameter.

 Config files use TOML syntax.
-By default, rudof uses the following [default_config.toml](https://github.com/rudof-project/rudof/blob/master/config/default_config.toml) file which can be used as a template if you want to customize it.
+By default, rudof uses a [default_config.toml](https://github.com/rudof-project/rudof/blob/master/config/default_config.toml) file.
+If you want to customize rudof's behaviour you can create your own template making a copy of the previous one and passing it as the value of `-c` option.